-b Cleaning Materials - controlled by keeping in a lockable cupboard except when in use by designated cleaners.

-c.
-Candles and Associated Materials - controlled by keeping in a locked Vestey except when in use by the officiating Priest and Sidesmen.

-d.
-Rubbish - controlled by weekly visual check on a Tuesday

-e.
-Arson - control is not reasonably practicable.

-2.2 Can a Fire be Detected in a Reasonable Time and People be Warned - the Church is a reasonably small open space with no nooks or crannies apart from the base of the tower, organ well and Vestry.
-Smoke or flames would be easily visible to everyone in the Church.
-Further control is not reasonably practicable.

-2.3 Can People in the Building Get Out Safely - there is easy egress, including disabled, through the main North and South doorways.
-If there is an event where strangers are present Evacuation procedures should be read prior to the event.

-2.4 Is there Adequate Firefighting Equipment - Yes - see Section C 2.1.

-2.5 Do People Know what to do if there is a Fire - Currently, there is two option for egress and all sidesmen have been instructed (2019) on telling the congregation to leave in an orderly fashion and assemble by the War Memorial where a body count will be carried out.
-There should be a specific risk assessment to cover disabled.
+- c.
+Cleaning Materials controlled by keeping in a lockable container except when in use by designated cleaners. - d.
+Candles and Associated Materials controlled by keeping in a lockable container except when in use only by the officiating priest and the sidesmen. - e.
+Rubbish controlled by weekly visual check on a Saturday of whole church by the South Door 'unlocker' and safe disposal of any rubbish. - f.
+Arson control is not reasonably practicable. - 2.2 Can a Fire be Detected in a Reasonable Time and People be Warned the Church is a reasonably small open space with no nooks or crannies apart from the entry porch and a small semi-enclosed side Vestry.
+Smoke or flames would easily visible to everyone in the Church.
+Further control is not reasonably practicable. - 2.3 Can People in the Building Get Out Safely there is easy egress, including disabled, through the main South doorway in the porch.
+However, the porch contains the majority of the controls of the fixed electrical system next to a fixed wooden ladder to the bell tower and both the outer and inner doors in the porch are flammable.
+If a fire started in the porch, egress might not be safe.
+The other fire exit is through the vestry.
+Wheelchair users and disabled would require assistance to use this exit. - 2.4 Is there Adequate Firefighting Equipment Yes see Section C 2.1. - 2.5 Do People Know what to do if there is a Fire All sidesmen have been instructed on telling the congregation to leave in an orderly fashion and assemble in the car park where a body count will be carried out.